 6. To Clear Brain Fog

 Brain fog isn’t the name for any medical term.
 Rather, it is a condition where people experience cognitive changes.
 Women facing brain fog in menopause often experience concentration problems and are distracted easily.
-The main reasons for brain fog in menopause are the fluctuating hormone levels.
+The main reason for brain fog in menopause are the fluctuating hormone levels.

 There are several ways in which you could manage the symptoms of brain fog in menopause.
 One of them is to follow a diet rich in antioxidants.
 Several veggies are a good source of antioxidants, like lettuce, asparagus, artichokes, sweet potatoes, radish, kale, pumpkins, and so on.
 When it comes to the choice of spices, turmeric tops the list of antioxidant-rich spices.